cponcej/awesome-tech/docs/config-mgmt.md

 - [blogs.oracle.com: WebLogic on Docker Containers Series, Part 1](https://blogs.oracle.com/brunoborges/entry/docker_and_weblogic_enabling_cloud)
 	- [blogs.oracle.com: WebLogic on Docker Containers Series, Part 2](https://blogs.oracle.com/brunoborges/entry/weblogic_on_docker_containers_series)
 	- [dzone: WebLogic on Docker Containers Series — Part 2 ](https://dzone.com/articles/weblogic-on-docker-containers-series-part-2)
+- [github.com: WebLogic on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) Sample Docker configurations to facilitate installation, configuration, and environment setup for DevOps users.
+This project includes dockerfiles and samples for both WebLogic 12.1.3 and 12.2.1 based on Oracle Linux and Oracle JDK 8
+	- [Oracle WebLogic on Multihost Network Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/1221-multihost) Say hello to WebLogic on a multihost network of Docker containers using Docker Machine.
+This sample demonstrates how to create a cluster of WebLogic on a multihost network of Docker containers.

 ### JBoss via Docker
 - [oraclejavamagazine-digital.com: Using Docker in Java Applications](http://www.oraclejavamagazine-digital.com/javamagazine_twitter/20151112?pg=52#pg52) The lightweight virtualization container is fast becoming the preferred way to package and deploy Java web apps.